 individuals are spending their money on during quarantine rather that how much

 they are spending.
-To analyse the latter, we’ll dive into consumer spending habits and how it’s affecting individuals’ personal savings.
+To analyze the latter, we’ll dive into consumer spending habits and how it’s affecting individuals’ personal savings.

 According to the Bureau of Economic Analysis, in the U.S., personal income has increased by 10.5% in April and was coupled with a decrease of 13.6% in consumer spending.
 Both these figures are the largest changes on record.
 With income up and spending down, it created a staggering rise in the rate of personal savings, which is up 33%.
 To put it in perspective, this number had not exceeded 9% at any point in the previous 5 years.
 In some cases, these extra funds are being used to pay down credit card balances, which collectively went down by nearly 60 billion dollars in April alone.

 Even though the boost in income is largely a result of government relief and stimulus checks, it still creates an opportunity for individuals to put their extra funds to work.
 There’s been a cascading effect where we’re now seeing an increase in search volume for things like high-yield savings accounts.
 As consumers look for financial products and services, now is a good time for companies to connect with this group of potential customers.
 Lately, we’ve seen both banks and aggregators entering this space and costs per click (CPCs) for paid ads have yet to rebound to pre-COVID-19 level, so clicks are still coming at a discounted rate.
 To help achieve the best results for your search campaigns, it’s important to be able to act fast while still being conservative enough to handle the uncertainty that the future holds.

 For these and many other weekly-updated insights, please bookmark our COVID-19 insights and resources for advertisers